What is botulinum toxin for facial wrinkles?

 Thinking about getting botulinum toxin injections for wrinkles?

 Talk with your ophthalmologist.
-He or she is an eye medical doctor and surgeon.
+They are eye medical doctors and surgeons.
 They are the most familiar with your eyes, including the muscles and structures surrounding them.